-Erecting or repairing a boundary fence between neighbouring properties is a common occurrence that can be made simple with the help of the Boundary Fences Act 1908 (the Act) and Boundary Fences Regulations 2008 available at www.thelaw.tas.gov.au.
+Erecting or repairing a boundary fence between neighbouring properties is a common occurrence that can be made simple with the help of the Boundary Fences Act 1908 (the Act) and Boundary Fences Regulations 2018 available at www.thelaw.tas.gov.au.
 The Act details the requirements of the construction and repair of boundary fences.
 It also details the obligations of adjoining land owners.
 For further information, please contact 1300 366 611.

 Disclaimer: the following information is intended to help persons gain an understanding of boundary fencing issues and is a GUIDE ONLY.
 The information provided is not to be taken as legal advice.